wfailla/un-orchestrator/orchestrator/README.md

 ### Compute and network controllers: supported combinations

-The following table shows which execution environments are supported with the different vSwitches.
+The following table shows the execution environments that are supported with the different vSwitches.

 |                            |   Docker      |    KVM   |   KVM-DPDK (ivshmem)   |     DPDK processes     |  Native  |